 Form Factor: Mini-ITX tower | Motherboard Support: Mini-ITX | Dimensions: 224 mm x 273 mm x 357 mm | Weight: 13.2 lbs | Radiator Support: 120mm | I/O Ports: 1 x Audio/Mic, 2 x USB 3.0 | Drive Bays: 2.5”: 2, 3.5”: 2

 InWin casings are getting popular very much recently due to their unique designs.
 Their casings provide unimaginable designs and are priced very high due to this reason.
-InWin A1 is no exception and the casing provides RGB lighting along with a stylish stand which is transparent in colour.
-The changing RGB lighting and the transparent stand creates an illusion that the case is floating in the air, which looks spectacular.
+InWin A1 is no exception and the casing provides RGB lighting along with a stylish stand that is transparent in color.
+The changing RGB lighting and the transparent stand create an illusion that the case is floating in the air, which looks spectacular.

 The I/O panel is located at the top of the case and provides two USB 3.0 ports, a power button, and audio jacks.
 An exceptional feature of this case is that it provides Qi wireless charging so that you can charge your smartphone by just placing them on the top of the case.
 The case also includes a 600-watt gold-rated power supply which is not of very high quality but should suffice the needs of most of the users.
 All these features make this case quite expensive for an average user and that is why it is only targeted at high-end users, to whom it provides a profoundly sweet experience.